Is cyber risk systemic?

 This includes data restoration, recollection and recreation following a security breach or data leak

 Today almost every business is depending on their critical data.
-CyberEdge is suitable for consideration by most organisations, apart from Financial Institutions.
+CyberEdge is suitable for consideration by most organisations.

 CyberEdge is a modular policy that allows businesses to select cover options that reflect the risks they face.
 The cover modules listed below embody our most forward thinking solutions to cyber risks and represent the increasing reliance organisations are placing on their computer networks while also addressing the evolving manner in which criminals are exploiting technology.